 It is the intent of the Legislature that agencies and institutions minimize the use of extensions that extend a contract beyond the base term and any optional extensions provided in a contract.
-An agency or institution may not use funds appropriated elsewhere in this Act to pay for an extension to an existing agency contract beyond the base term and optional extensions provided for in that contract unless all of the following conditions are met:
+As a result, THECB may not use appropriated funds to pay for an extension to an existing agency contract beyond the base term and optional extensions provided for in that contract unless all of the following conditions are met:

-(1) The extension is limited in duration and cost to not more than one additional option period, as defined in the contract, to address the immediate operational or service delivery needs.
-If a contract does not contain a defined option period, the extension is limited to one year.

-(2) The agency or institution provides notice of the extension, at least 30 days prior to execution of the extension, by uploading required information to the LBB contracts database on a form prescribed by the LBB.
-Required information includes, but is not limited to: the cost of the contract; the duration of the contract; the reason for the extension of the contract; and a plan to ensure that the contract can be completed within the extension period, signed by the executive director or other similar agency or institution administrator, or designee of the agency or institution.

-(3) The agency or institution shall ensure, prior to providing notice pursuant to General Appropriations Act, 87th Leg., R.S., Sec.
-17.09(e)(2), that all information and documents specified in General Appropriations Act, 87th Leg., R.S., Sec.
-7.11(d) have been uploaded to the LBB contracts database regardless of whether the information and documents are otherwise required to be uploaded under General Appropriations Act, 87th Leg., R.S., Sec.
+- (1) The extension is limited in duration and cost to not more than one additional option period, as defined in the contract, to address the immediate operational or service delivery needs.
+If a contract does not contain a defined option period, the extension is limited to one year; - (2) THECB provides notice of the extension to the LBB at least 30 days prior to execution of the extension, by uploading required information to the LBB contracts database.
+Required information includes but is not limited to the following: the cost of the contract; the duration of the contract; the reason for the extension of the contract; and a plan to ensure that the contract can be completed within the extension period; and - (3) THECB ensures, prior to providing the notice above, that all information and documents specified in General Appropriations Act, 88th Leg., R.S., Sec.
+7.11(d) have been uploaded to the LBB contracts database regardless of whether the information and documents are otherwise required to be uploaded under General Appropriations Act, 88th Leg., R.S., Sec.
 7.11.

+To comply with this requirement, the Contract Manager must work with the Office of General Counsel or Financial Services Division (POs) to complete the Agency Verification of Contract Extension Compliance Letter (see Appendix H) and route for signature by the Deputy Commissioner for Administration.
+The assigned contract developer or purchaser will submit the notice to LBB at least thirty (30) days prior to execution of the contract extension.